kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

         runAsUser: 1000
 ```

+### User Interaction

-The user submits a Notebook CR either through a UI or CLI (eg `kubectl apply -f notebook.yaml`) and the Notebook CR is handled by a notebook-controller.
+The user submits a Notebook CR either through a UI or CLI (eg `kubectl apply -f notebook.yaml`) and the Notebook CR is handled by the notebook-controller.
 The controller will create a Service and Pod within the user's namespace.
 The Service uses ambassador to create a reverse proxy that will route subsequent browser requests to the Pod.
 An example Service is shown below:

 ```yaml
 apiVersion: v1